nashville-software-school/Vue-Workshop/chapters/Session_1.md

 > **Learning Objectives**: By the end of this chapter you should know how to
 >
 > - Create a single file component
-> - Declare state in a component
+> - Declare state in a component using `data`
-> - Dynamically render component state in a template
+> - Dynamically render text in a template
 > - Define a method on a component and call it from the template
 > - Conditionally render parts of your template
+> - Dynamically bind to HTML attributes`

 Let's start out by playing with some of the Vue syntax inside of [CodeSandbox](https://codesandbox.io/s).
 At the `Create Sandbox` prompt, select the Vue option.
 The created vue app is similar to a brand new project created with Create-React-App.